Why Choose Health Care Marketing?

-Healthcare spending is 4.3 times the amount spent on national defense.
-A survey of nearly 300 hospital by the Society for healthcare strategy and market development (SHSMD) found that hospital marketing departments averaged 6 staff members with budgets of 1.2 million.
-Marketing departments are incorporated into the structure of healthcare organizations and marketers are being promoted to manager’s directors, and ultimately vice presidents.
-Some careers in Healthcare Marketing you may start at are: jobs in sales and marketing for healthcare providers and their suppliers, including medical device and furniture sales and marketing, customer service, and social marketing.
+Health care spending is 4.3 times the amount spent on national defense.
+A survey of nearly 300 hospitals by the Society for Health Care Strategy and Market Development (SHSMD) found that hospital marketing departments averaged 6 (six) staff members with budgets of 1.2 million.
+Marketing departments are incorporated into the structure of health care organizations and marketers are being promoted to manager’s directors, and ultimately vice presidents.
+Some careers in Health Care Marketing you may start at are: jobs in sales and marketing for health care providers and their suppliers, including medical device and furniture sales and marketing, customer service, and social marketing.

 New Students: 2.5 high school GPA (on a 4.0 scale) and two of the three criteria below: (1) English ACT score of 16 or higher, or SAT Writing score of 370 or higher; (2) Math ACT score of 19 or higher, or SAT Math score of 460 or higher; (3) Reading ACT score of 19 or higher, or SAT Reading score of 430 or higher.